Splines/lean-continuous/README.md

 ## 💻 Installation

 See [this guide](https://lean-lang.org/lean4/doc/setup.html) for how to install Lean4 on your machine.
-In this guide, you will install `elan` (the Lean version manager).
-It will also install `Lake` for you, the Lean package manager.
+It guides you through how to install `elan`, the Lean version manager, which also installs `Lake` for you, the Lean package manager.

 Then run `lake exec cache get` in the root of this project.
 Don't run `lake update` as we want to stick with the specific version of Lean specified pinned via the `lake-manifest.json` file.